quematt00/matthieu-web/content/_index.md

   <div class="hero-text">
     <p class="eyebrow">Welcome</p>
     <p class="lede">
       I’m a Privatdozent at the University of Bern and an Ambizione Fellow of the Swiss National Science Foundation.
 Before that, I spent three years at Oxford, where I was a Junior Research Fellow at Wolfson College and a member of the Faculty of Philosophy.
-As of 2027, I will hold an SNSF Professorship (Starting Grant) and lead a five-year project on artificial cognition.
+As of 2027, I will hold an <a href="https://data.snf.ch/grants/grant/234746" target="_blank" rel="noopener noreferrer">SNSF Professorship (Starting Grant)</a> and lead a five-year project on artificial cognition.
     </p>
     <p class="lede">
     I work on the origin and value of some of the most fundamental concepts that structure our thought, such as truth, knowledge, understanding, voluntariness, and liberty.
 I am particularly interested in how to reconcile the genealogy with the phenomenology of thought, and on what basis to evaluate and extend our ways of thinking in the face of social and technological changes.
 I like to address these questions by drawing together resources from theoretical and practical philosophy, and my work is also deeply informed by the history of philosophy.
 In 2022, I was awarded the <a href="https://www.unibas.ch/en/University/About-University/Dies-Academicus/Amerbach-Prize.html">Amerbach Prize</a> of the University of Basel and the <a href="http://lauener-foundation.ch/award.php?aktiv=200000">Lauener Prize for Up-and-Coming Philosophers</a>.